 Drupal is designed for large, complex websites with high traffic.
 It can handle a large amount of content and users, making it ideal for enterprise-level websites.
 WordPress, on the other hand, is better suited for small to medium-sized websites.

-You may be thinking you don't have a large or complex website.
+Maybe you don't have a large or complex website.
 If you're doing anything beyond a simple blog (which is what WordPress was built for), then you can benefit from Drupal more than you think.

 Plus, where you are now is not where you'll be in 1 to 5 to 10 years.
 Your business will almost surely look different, and you'll want to be on a system that can evolve with you without having to start from scratch every time your business shifts.